Essential skills for career success

 Living, learning and working in the midst of the fourth industrial revolution means the way we conduct business is constantly changing.
 New technologies, industry disruptions and a changing cultural climate require flexibility and continuing professional development to keep up with changes to our “hard skills,” the technical knowledge needed to perform tasks related to your profession.

-However, according to the World Economic Forum’s Future of Jobs report, the changing nature of office culture, work arrangements and professional communication places an equal emphasis on so-called “essential skills,” also called soft skills, non-industry-specific strengths that allow employees to think critically, adapt to new situations and work collaboratively, as well as independently.
+However, according to the World Economic Forum’s Future of Jobs report (PDF), the changing nature of office culture, work arrangements and professional communication places an equal emphasis on so-called “essential skills,” also called soft skills, non-industry-specific strengths that allow employees to think critically, adapt to new situations and work collaboratively, as well as independently.
 The World Economic Forum’s report states that this skillset is of increasing in importance to employers looking for multitaskers and innovators who can leverage their uniquely human capabilities.

 Keely Schneider, executive director of Workforce Partnership, a Kansas City-area employment resources organization, puts it this way: technical skills may help with a specific task, but essential or soft skills are what help us achieve a goal.